City Writes is City, University of London’s termly writing event, showcasing the best of City Short Courses writing talent.

 Hosted by longstanding short courses tutor, Rebekah Lattin-Rawstrone, and into its third year, City Writes provides an opportunity for the best new writers from the City Short Courses community to read an extract of their work, sharing the stage with one of our published alumni or tutors reading from their new or award-winning publication

 For an exciting opportunity to read alongside our published guest speaker at the City Writes event, short course writing students and alumni are invited to take part in the City Writes termly writing competition.

-The next City Writes event will take place via ZOOM on Wednesday 9th December.
+The next City Writes event will take place via Zoom Thursday 1 April.

 If you have any questions about City Writes, please email Rebekah Lattin-Rawstrone.

 - Emma Claire Sweeney, author of Owl Song at Dawn and Visiting Lecturer at City Short Courses

 - Luiza Sauma, author of Everything You Ever Wanted and City Short Courses alumna